Skip to main content

 Communication Skills

-What it does mean is that senior project managers should be able to interpret the intention and meaning behind any communication from key stakeholders like the project sponsor and understand how this impacts project execution and the work of the team.
+This doesn't mean you need to have superpower skills like the ability to read minds.
+What it does mean is that you should be able to interpret the intention and meaning behind any communication from key stakeholders (e.g. the project sponsor) and understand how it impacts project execution and the work of the team.

 Mentoring and Coaching Skills

+You'll also need to mentor the team by providing feedback and additional resources.
 That’s not to say that junior project managers can’t and don’t do mentoring and coaching, but senior project managers should be able to proactively recognize when stakeholders may need coaching and support.

 How Many Years Of Experience Does A Senior PM Need?

+It’s not just simply a matter of putting in the ‘right’ number of years and then receiving an official title change to senior project manager.
 Everyone is different and as such our career paths, development, and growth will look different too.
 It may take someone 5 years to transition into a senior project management role whereas someone else’s journey could take them 8.

 Is Getting Promoted Just Right Place, Right Time?